 -- The bye command works at the ok prompt (ok>) to reboot the filer

-halt command works at the at filer prompt, it terminates all services (example: CIFS) and brings the filer to the ok prompt (ok>)
+-- The halt command works at the at filer prompt, it terminates all services (example: CIFS) and brings the filer to the ok prompt (ok>)

 -- The reboot command works at the filer prompt (filer1>) to reboot the filer